Which Robo-Advisor is Best for You?

 When put head-to-head, Wealthfront and Schwab Intelligent Portfolios are practically tied.
 They both have the basic features one would expect in a robo-advisor, yet each stands out in a unique way.

-However, Schwab Intelligent Portfolios is free at the basic level; clients with at least $5,000 to invest may be more interested in working with a robo-advisor designed to assist wealthier clients.
+However, Schwab Intelligent Portfolios is free at the basic level, which is enticing, if you’re comfortable with an eight to ten percent cash allocation.
+Clients with at least $25,000 to invest may be more interested in working with a robo-advisor who offers financial advisory access and is designed to assist wealthier clients.

 Investors seeking live financial advisors would choose Schwab Intelligent Portfolios Premium.
-Although you’ll need $25,000 for this option.
 Learn more about the Schwab Intelligent Portfolios Premium features on the Schwab website.

 Schwab also wins in the customer service category, with 24/7 availability by phone or online chat.
 Wealthfront’s access to customer service representatives is more opaque, with undisclosed phone hours available only for existing customers.